 1962-63 - Controversial census fuels regional and ethnic tensions.

-1966 January - Balewa killed in coup.
-Major-General Johnson Aguiyi-Ironsi heads up military administration.
+1966 January - Mr Balewa killed in coup.
+Maj-Gen Johnson Aguiyi-Ironsi forms military government.

-1966 July - Ironsi killed in counter-coup, replaced by Lieutenant-Colonel Yakubu Gowon.
+1966 July - General Ironsi killed in counter-coup, replaced by Lieutenant-Colonel Yakubu Gowon.

 1967 - Three eastern states secede as the Republic of Biafra, sparking bloody civil war.

-1976 - Mohammed assassinated in failed coup attempt.
-Replaced by his deputy, Lieutenant-General Olusegun Obasanjo, who helps introduce American-style presidential constitution.
+1976 - General Mohammed assassinated in failed coup attempt.
+Replaced by his deputy, Lt-Gene Olusegun Obasanjo, who helps introduce US-style presidential constitution.

 1979 - Elections bring Alhaji Shehu Shagari to power.

-1983 August, September - Shagari re-elected amid accusations of irregularities.
+1983 August-September - President Shagari re-elected amid accusations of irregularities.

-1983 December - Major-General Muhammad Buhari seizes power in bloodless coup.
+1983 December - Maj-Gen Muhammad Buhari seizes power in bloodless coup.

 1985 - Ibrahim Babangida seizes power in bloodless coup, curtails political activity.